hcanada/hcanada/README.md

 ---

-## What You’ll Find Here

-- Small to mid-size full-stack projects
-- Experiments with new technologies
-- Reusable components and utilities
-- Proof-of-concepts and side ideas

----

 Open to collaboration, freelance work, and full-time opportunities.
 Feel free to reach out if you’d like to work together. 🙂